open-edge-platform/infra-onboarding/pxe-server/README.md

 - Runs in a ProxyDHCP mode to provide PXE boot information to PXE firmware clients.

 ## Get Started

-Instructions on how to install and set up the onboarding-manager on your machine.

-### Dependencies

 This repository only contains scripts to build the Docker image, so you only need `docker` installed.